HumaticsLAB/HumaticsLAB.github.io/_projects_forecasting/future/gtm.md

 Dataset and Code reachable [here](https://github.com/HumaticsLAB/GTM-Transformer).

 ## Citation
-If you use GTM-Transformer or the first version of the dataset VISUELLE, please cite our the paper.
+If you use GTM-Transformer or the first version of the dataset VISUELLE, please cite our paper.
 Do not hesitate to contact any of the authors with any comments or feedback.

 ```
 @misc{https://doi.org/10.48550/arxiv.2109.09824,